wh33les/codingblog/_posts/2025-01-02-Two-Pointer-Technique-I.md

             end -= 1
         return
 ```
-Of course, this is just a simple example -- technically, a faster solution is:
+Of course, this is just a simple example.
+Technically, a faster solution is:
 ```python
 class Solution:
     def reverseString(self, s: List[str]) -> None: